-Jerusalem Artichoke, Helianthus tuberosus, is also known as “sunroot” or “sunchoke.”
-It is celebrated as the ultimate prepper food and a great plant to incorporate into a permaculture.
-This hardy, perennial root vegetable grows up to 6 feet tall.
 In late August to early September these relatives to the sunflower are covered in 2 inch cheerfully bright and yellow flowers.
-Possessing these sunny flowers makes Jerusalem Artichoke attractive to bees, they are known to provide pollen to many different types of bees.
+Their sunny flowers makes themselves attractive to bees.
+Sunroots are known to provide pollen to many different types of bees.
 Epic Gardening stated the flowers “smell like vanilla chocolate.”
-Jerusalem Artichokes have thick, ginger-like tubers which you harvest in the fall and can eat.
-These plants are very prolific and spread easily.
+This fact is surprisingly true!
+They have thick, ginger-like tubers which you harvest in the fall and can eat.
+The stalks you can chop down and feed to your livestock.

 Reviews